Get exclusive member benefits & effect social change. Join Today

 If you’ve finished an alcohol rehabilitation program and you’re trying to abstain from alcohol, your doctor might order this test to check that you’re following the treatment program.
 The test can also monitor GGT levels for people who have been treated for alcoholic hepatitis.

 Your doctor may instruct you to fast for eight hours before the test and to stop taking certain medications.
 If you drink even a small amount of alcohol within 24 hours of the test, it can affect your results.

 A regular blood test can measure your GGT level.
-Usually, blood is drawn from inside the elbow.
+Usually, blood is drawn from your arm at the crease of your elbow.
 The healthcare provider will put an elastic band around your arm to make your veins more prominent.
 Then, they will draw blood through a syringe and collect it in a vial for analysis.
 You may feel a sting or a prick when the needle is inserted.
 You might feel throbbing and have a small bruise later.